tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 ### Downloading a certificate

-On [Certificates, IDs & Profiles page], click on the certificate you want to use and click on the `Download` button.
+On the [Certificates, IDs & Profiles page], click on the certificate you want to use and click on the `Download` button.
 It saves a `.cer` file that installs the certificate on the keychain once opened.
 The name of the keychain entry represents the `signing identity`, which can also be found by executing `security find-identity -v -p codesigning`.

 :::note